-Despite this, most companies still see business credit cards as an essential tool – especially SMEs – with Forbes finding two-thirds (67%) of small businesses have a company credit card.
-However, just a quarter (24%) say it’s their primary method of business spending.
+Though only 12% of SMEs applied for a credit card in 2022 (-1% from 2021), most companies still see business credit cards as an essential tool, with Forbes finding that two-thirds (67%) of small businesses have a company credit card.
+Despite this, just a quarter (24%) say it’s their primary method of business spending.

-Businesses with employees are more likely to seek external finance (72%) than firms with no employees (55%).
+Businesses with employees are more likely to seek external finance (50%) or non-government-backed finance (47%) than firms with no employees (35% and 31%, respectively).

 Furthermore, employers are more likely to seek higher values than zero-employee companies.
-In fact, in 2021, almost half (48%) of SME employers sought external finance exceeding £25,000 – considerably more than companies with no employees (18%).
+In fact, in 2022, more than half (51%) of SME employers sought external finance exceeding £25,000 – double the number of companies with no employees (25%).

 Companies with no employees were most likely to seek a median of £10,000 in external finance, compared with SME employers seeking a median of £25,000.
-In general, all businesses seek a median of £10,000.
-These numbers increased in 2021, which is likely due to the effects of COVID-19 and Bounce-Back Loans.
+The figures for both are identical to the figures recorded for 2021.

 Before the pandemic, demand for finance from ethnic minority-led businesses was similar to that of other firms.
-Applications increased significantly among all smaller businesses from Q2 2020 to Q2 2021, but the increase was far greater among ethnic minority-led businesses.
+UK diversity in business statistics found that applications increased significantly among all smaller businesses from Q2 2020 to Q2 2021, but the increase was far greater among ethnic minority-led businesses.